nkashaev/Replication_SRPwME/README.md

 -   `Data_all`  -- all data files used in the paper.

+-   `Data_manipulation`  -- the folder contains the scripts to transform the raw data.

 -   `Deterministic_test`  -- the folder contains the analysis files to replicate the results of the deterministic RP tests in Sections 7 and 8.

 -   `FirstApp`  -- the folder contains the analysis files to replicate the results in Section 7.1 (including footnotes).